Mockingbird Time

 Mockingbird Time is the eighth studio album by the alt country band The Jayhawks, released on September 20, 2011.
 The album marked the returns of the original front man Mark Olson, who had left the group in 1995 after the release of Tomorrow the Green Grass, and long-time keyboard player Karen Grotberg.
 Mockingbird Time was the first new studio album by The Jayhawks since 2003's Rainy Day Music.
-The album entered the Billboard 200 album chart at #38, becoming the highest-charting release of their career to date.
-It also charted at #2 on Billboard's Folk Albums chart, #6 on the Tastemaker Albums chart, and #11 on the Rock Albums chart.
+The album entered the Billboard 200 album chart at No. 38, becoming the highest-charting release of their career to date.
+It also charted at No. 2 on Billboard's Folk Albums chart, No. 6 on the Tastemaker Albums chart, and No. 11 on the Rock Albums chart.

 History

 In late 1995, founding member Mark Olson abruptly left The Jayhawks, in order to spend more time with wife Victoria Williams.
 With Gary Louris assuming principal singing and songwriting responsibilities, the band released three further albums—Sound of Lies in 1997, Smile in 1999, and Rainy Day Music in 2003—before recessing indefinitely.

 Louris and Olson first began speaking to each other again in 2001, when they were requested to pen a track for the 2002 film The Rookie.
 In the group's time off, the two reunited as an acoustic duo, touring, writing, and recording together sporadically from 2005 to 2009.
 They released the acoustic album Ready for the Flood in 2009.
 According to Louris, the two were billed as "'Mark and Gary from the Jayhawks,' and people would always ask us, 'When is the band getting back together?'"
 The two revived the Tomorrow the Green Grass-lineup of The Jayhawks, consisting of original bassist Marc Perlman, drummer Tim O'Reagan, and keyboardist Karen Grotberg, for two festival dates in Spain.
 According to O'Reagan, playing together again for the first time in 14 years "was like riding a bike for all of us."
 Afterwards the band began touring again.

 Both Olson and Louris later said that recording the album was a negative experience and Olson left the band once again after the tour promoting the album.
 Olson complained about money and the songwriting credits on the album and Louris called it "a fiasco [that] left a bad taste in my mouth."